Dates and Deadlines

 I completed my law degree via distance education.
 Am I eligible to apply for the LLM CL Program?

 Yes.
-Please note that the National Committee of Accreditation will generally require you to complete 2 years of an in person program to become accredited.
+Please note that the National Committee of Accreditation will generally require you to complete 2 years of an in person program to become accredited with all mandatory and core subjects to be completed in a in-person format.
+We currently offer Property Law and Tort Law only through online learning which will not satisfy the NCA's in-person requirement.
 Please check with the NCA directly to find out what they will require of you.

 Does your faculty give preference to Canadian Citizens?